DimaMukhin/intern.apply/README.md

 3. Job-details
     * Can be found after clicking on any of the jobs on the home page
 4. Contact-us
-    * can be found after clicking on the "Contact" link in the footer
+    * Can be found after clicking on the "Contact" link in the footer
+5. Comments
+    * Can be found after clicking on any of the jobs
+6. Survey
+    * Can be found in the footer
+7. Rating
+    * Can be found after clicking on any of the jobs
+8. Salary
+    * Can be found after clicking on any of the jobs
+9. Search
+    * Can be found in the navigation bar